-European Directives Anti-Money Laundering (AML) contain legal controls.
-And these controls require financial institutions to prevent, detect and report money laundering activities.
+European Anti-Money Laundering (AML) Directives imposes identity checks which require financial institutions to prevent, detect and report money laundering activities.

-In this conditions, AML regulations oblige financial institutions, that issue credit or enable customers to open accounts, to carry out reasonable diligence procedures.
-In order to ensure that they are not involved in money laundering activities.
+In this context, AML regulations oblige financial institutions that issue credit or enable customers to open accounts, to carry out reasonable diligence procedures.
+This ensures that they are not involved in money laundering activities.
 That is why it is up to these financial organisations to perform background checks on customers.
 They ensure, in this way, that customers are not taking part in a money-laundering operation.
-They must verify where large sums of money have come from and monitor suspect activities.
+They must verify where large sums of money come from and monitor suspect activities.

 The Fifth AML-CFT Directive, which entered into force at the beginning of 2020, is a series of amendments to the structure of the Fourth Directive.
 In fact, the perimeter is expanding.
 Initially targeting money laundering, it gradually includes tax fraud and terrorist financing.

-Thus our identity check services respond to AML-CFT requirements.
-And is an effective way for KYC compliance.
+Thus our identity check services respond to AML-CFT requirements and they are an effective means of achieving regulatory compliance.

 IDCheck.io also complies with the eIDAS regulation.
 This regulation concerns public-sector organisations and trust service providers based within the European Union.
-ANSSI is one of the national organizations responsible for the implementation of this regulation.
+ANSSI is one of the national organizations responsible for the implementation of this regulation in France.

 eIDAS aims to increase trust in electronic transactions within the internal market.
 It establishes a common framework for secure electronic transactions between citizens, businesses and public authorities.
 In this way, it facilitates the emergence of the digital market.
 The eIDAS Regulation applies to electronic identification, trusted services and electronic documents.
 It covers in particular the subject of electronic signatures.

-Our services are certified at European level for both authentification and electronic signature processes.
+Our services are certified at a European level for both authentication and electronic signature processes.